-If you’re in search of a BI or analytics tool, know that you’ll have to make a choice between speed and scalability.
+If you’re in search of a BI or a developer analytics tool, know that you’ll have to make a choice between speed and scalability.
 As you review your prospective solutions, be sure to determine how well each can balance scalability and performance—there’s bound to be a sacrifice for one or the other.

 Scale vs. Speed

 Your decision may depend on what you’re trying to accomplish with your solution.
 If fast queries are your priority, then speed is the way to go.
 The good news is, you’ll be able to model data, put it in memory, and receive fast queries in alignment with the demands of your users.
 The bad news is you’ll only get a subset of data—usually the summary data, which is only as fresh as it was when extracted.

 If going big is more important than going fast, then analytics scalability is what matters.
 This approach will give users direct access to data by querying source data directly.
 The unfortunate part of opting for scalability is that query performance can suffer, particularly when it comes to larger amounts of data.

 How to Make Up for Lack of Scalability or Weak Performance